What is the Care-Peat partnership?

 What are we doing at our Wildlife Trust?

-On our Little Woolden Moss nature reserve in Salford, Greater Manchester, we'll test different combination planting techniques for their effect on greenhouse gas emissions and in terms of best practice restoration of this ex-peat extraction site.
+On our Little Woolden Moss nature reserve in Salford, Greater Manchester, we are testing different combination planting techniques for their effect on greenhouse gas emissions and to see which combinations are the most effective for restoring damaged peatlands back to vital natural carbon stores.

 We will be sharing our work widely with stakeholders, and seeking their input, to help promote and disseminate beneficial techniques.
 Micro-Propagation Services are our sub-partner on the project and will be assisting with expert knowledge input into the design of the pilot and growing the sphagnum moss required.